Basic Views on Corporate Governance

 (d)Reasons for the Board of Directors' judgment that the contents of remuneration, etc. for each individual director conform to the said policy.

-In determining the details of basic remuneration for individual directors, the Board of Directors determines the basic remuneration based on the basic remuneration policy determined by the Board of Directors.
-Based on the details of each director's duties and our circumstances, the President and Representative Director prepares a draft, which is decided by the Board of Directors after consulting with the Nomination and Compensation Committee, and is in line with the decision-making policy.
-Regarding non-monetary remuneration (stock remuneration) for individual directors (excluding outside directors), the Company has confirmed that the methods for determining the content of remuneration, etc. and the determined content of remuneration, etc. are consistent with the relevant decision policy, and that the reports from the Nomination and Compensation Advisory Committee are respected, and the Company has determined that remuneration is in line with the decision policy.
+In determining the details of base remuneration for each individual director, the President and Representative Director prepares a draft based on the duties of each director and the state of the Company in accordance with the policy for determining base remuneration determined by the Board of Directors, and after consulting with the Nomination and Compensation Committee, the Board of Directors makes a decision, which we believe is in line with the determination policy.
+The Company believes that this is in line with the decision-making policy.
+In addition, with regard to individual non-monetary compensation (stock compensation) for directors (excluding outside directors), the Company has confirmed that the method of determining the details of compensation, etc. and the details of the determined compensation, etc. are consistent with such determination policy and that the report from the Nomination and Compensation Committee is respected, and the Company believes that this is in line with the determination policy.

 3. Matters concerning resolutions at general meetings of shareholders with regard to remuneration, etc. for directors and auditors